 Oral/health parenting behaviors.
-These behaviors were measured by items specifically related to the child's general and oral health.
+These behaviors were measured by items specifically related to the child's control and oral health.
+Items also general and oral health.
 Items also included rating of the child's oral health, feeding practices (e.g., use of the bottle), and care of the child's teeth (e.g., brushing or wiping teeth).